-- 1. Be familiar with the mission of this program and to comply with the expectations of them outlined in this catalog, new student orientation, and student handbook. - 2.
-Maintain high standards of academic honesty and ethical behavior as outlined in course syllabi. - 3.
+- 1. Be familiar with the mission of this program and to comply with the expectations outlined in this catalog, new student orientation, and student handbook. - 2.
+Maintain high standards of academic honesty and ethical behavior as outlined in course syllabi and student handbook. - 3.
 Ensure that degree plan requirements are understood and contact advisor promptly to resolve any questions regarding enrollment. - 4.
 Maintain a GPA of 3.0 throughout the program, and receive no more than two Cs in MSN courses. - 5.
-Ensure contact information such as address and e-mail address is kept current in their MyUHV student self service account. - 6.
-Comply with registration deadlines, financial aid deadlines, and tuition and fees deadlines. - 7.
-Apply for graduation by the published deadline for the semester in which they will complete degree requirements. - 8.
-Visit the school's web page (www.uhv.edu/nursing) regularly for important updates and to obtain information on course textbooks.
+Ensure contact information such as address and e-mail address is kept current in student myUHV student self-service account. - 6.
+Comply with registration deadlines, financial aid deadlines, and tuition and fees deadlines.